Tippen: Drei Karten (1821)

 The earliest known rules appeared in 1821 under the name Drei Karten ("three cards") and describe the game as follows:

 "Drei Karten.
 This is played between 3 to 6 people.
-The dealer antes 3 tokens, gives each person one card, three times in succession, the ninth, which belongs to him, determines trumps.
+The dealer antes 3 counters (Marken), deals each person one card, three times in succession, the ninth, which belongs to him, determines trumps.
 Everyone must play the first hand.
-Anyone who fails to take a trick pays, the first time, 3 tokens, and thereafter as much as is in the pool.
-When there is a bête, anyone may pass.
+Anyone who fails to take a trick pays, the first time, 3 counters, and doubles the pool.
+When there is a bête [pool with more than 3 counters], anyone may pass.
 In this game you can lose with 2 trumps, and make 2 tricks without a single trump."
+Each trick taken earned 1 counter.

+A variant called Loup or Wolf is also mentioned.
+"This is the same game, except that each player is dealt 6 cards, and so at most only five may play, because otherwise there would not be enough cards.
+The dealer antes 6 counters, not 3, so that when there is no bête, each trick earns 1 counter."
+In Ludwigslust Castle is a surviving example of a so-called "Loup Table" (Loupe-Tisch), a card table with seating for six players and six money pockets at each place.

 Dreiblatt or Tippen (1859)

-In 1859, Alvensleben gives a more detailed account of the game under the names of Dreiblatt, Dreikarten or Tippen.
+In 1859, von Alvensleben gives a more detailed account of the game under the names of Dreiblatt, Dreikarten or Tippen.
 He also notes that it was sometimes played with four cards and known as Vierblatt to evade anti-gambling laws.

 Preliminaries

 The game is played by 3 to 6 players using a Piquet pack of 32 cards, or by more players using a Whist pack of 52 cards.
 Players choose any seat and the first dealer is the one who is dealt an Ace.

-The dealer antes a basic game stake (Kartenstamm) of 3 tokens (Marken) and deals each player 3 cards individually.
+The dealer antes a basic game stake (Kartenstamm) of 3 counters (Marken) and deals each player 3 cards individually.
 The next is turned as trumps.

 Bidding

 When there is only a basic stake in the pool, everyone must play until there is a bête.
 For each trick won, a token is paid from the pot (Pot).
 Anyone who fails to make a trick, antes a bête equal to the basic stake.
-When there is a bête in the pot, players may choose to play or pass; if a player passes, he throws his cards, face down, on the table; if he plays, he undertakes to make at least one trick and does this by saying "I'm playing" (ich spiele) or tapping (tippen) his finger on the table.
+When there is a bête in the pot, players may choose to play or pass; a player who passes throws his cards, face down, on the table; one who plays, undertakes to make at least one trick and does this by saying "I'm playing" (ich spiele) or tapping (tippen) his finger on the table.
 Each player that takes a trick receives one third of the bête and anyone who fails to take a trick must double the pot.
 All new bêtes are added to any existing ones.